golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

   }
 ```

-For more detailed information regarding the manifest files, the schema they use and their usage in Golem, please refer to [Computation Payload Manifest](/docs/golem/payload-manifest/index).
+For more detailed information regarding the manifest files, the schema they use and their usage in Golem, please refer to: [Computation Payload Manifest](/docs/golem/payload-manifest/index).

 ### **Manifest signatures**